code-troopers/wicket-jsr303-parsley/README.md

 Every FormComponent in the specified Form will get a correct validator (both client and server side).
 Please notice that you will need to use a model implementing IPropertyReflectionAwareModel in order for the tool to read annotation metadata.

+# JavaScript dependencies

+This library depends on Parsley.Js via the artifact deployed on [Webjars](https://github.com/webjars/parsleyjs).
+This way you can easily use an updated version of the library in your project.

 # Bug tracker

 Have a bug?
 Please create an issue here on GitHub!